This post contains affiliate links, to find out more information, please read my affiliate disclosure

-In this review of the Bafang Hub motor , I will be looking at the Das-Kit Electric bike conversion kit, currently available from Amazon in the UK and EU – I have also compiled a product table of 250w – 750w Bafang hub motor kits available from Aliexpress and various Amazon locales.
+In this review of the Bafang Hub motor , I will be looking at the 36v 250w that can be legally used in the UK, EU and Australia and also the 48v 500w version – I have also compiled a product table of all variants of the Bafang hub motor from 36v 250w to 48v 750w available from Aliexpress and various Amazon locales.

-These kits are supplied by Leon Cycle GmbH, a German company based in Hanover.
-Their kits use the proven Bafang geared hub motor.
+These electric bike conversion kits are available from various suppliers on different websites.
+The one thing in common is they all use the proven Bafang geared hub motor.
 This compact electric motor uses planetary gears, which allow the motor to spin at high speeds, making it a lot more efficient than a larger direct drive motor.

-Small geared hub motors produce significantly more torque, making them excellent for climbing hills.
+Small geared hub motors produce more torque than direct-drive motors, making them excellent for climbing hills.
 They are also easy to pedal with the power switched off, making them much more suitable for someone who only needs the power on hills.

-A couple of negative factors with these motors, is that they produce a little more noise than direct drive hubs, and the nylon planetary gears can wear over time (especially if you are a heavier rider, or you carry heavy cargo).
-The good news is that replacement parts are cheap and fairly easy to replace for a DIY enthusiast.
+A couple of negative factors with these motors, is that they produce a little more noise than direct-drive hubs, and the nylon planetary gears can wear over time (especially if you regularly climb very steep hills or carry cargo).
+The good news is that replacement parts are cheap, easy to source and straightforward to replace.

-The Das-Kit LCD display is clear and easy to use and offers 6 levels of pedal assist with ‘0’ being no assist to ‘6’ being full power.
-This is the exact same motor fitted to the NCM Electric mountain bike, reviewed elsewhere on this site.
+The LCD display usually provided with these kits can vary, but they are usually clear and easy to use and offer 5 levels of pedal assist with ‘0’ being no assist to ‘5’ being full power.

-This kit is only compatible with standard rear drop-outs.
-It will not fit a bike with thru-axles.
-Nearly all cheaper bikes have standard quick-release drop-outs.
+These motor kits are only compatible with standard rear drop-outs (135mm wide).
+They will not fit bikes with thru-axles.
+Nearly all cheaper bikes have standard quick-release dropouts.
 But if you are thinking of installing this kit on a higher end mountain bike or road bike, you will need to double check.
+The fat bike version of these kits will be compatible with the wider dropouts of those bikes.

 You will also need to check the kind of bottom bracket your bike has fitted.
 If it is a standard square-tapered BB, there should not be a problem.
 If, however you have an Octalink / ISIS or Hollowtech ll type BB then you will need to purchase a separate gear sensor.

 Hub motors, are, in my opinion the easiest solution for a fairly quick and easy electric bike conversion.
-There are several key components in this electric bike conversion kit:
+It usually takes 2-3 hours to do the job properly (including tidying up the cables).

 - The wheel with the hub motor